swax/NAISYS/README.md

 - Check `node -v`; every machine needs Node.js 22 or newer.
 - If a server port is busy, set `SERVER_PORT` in `.env` and restart.
-- If a host cannot connect to a remote hub, verify the `--hub` URL includes `/hub` and that the local hub access key matches the server.
+- If a host cannot connect to a remote hub, verify the `--hub` URL includes `/hub` and that `HOST_ACCESS_KEY` in the client's `.env` matches the key shown when the host was created (or rotated) in the supervisor.
 - If `ns-browser` or `ns-desktop` fails, install the optional browser/desktop dependencies listed above.
 - Check `NAISYS_FOLDER/logs/` for hub, supervisor, ERP, and runner logs.